oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

 Using `appendChild()` cuts down significantly on the processing.
 But, there is one minor drawback to this approach when rendering larger lists: reflows.
-Reflow is the technical term of the web browser process that computes the layout of the page.
+Reflow is the technical term of the web browser process that computes the page's layout.
 For every loop iteration, the browser has to recalculate the position of each appended element.

-A better way would be to batch all the new items into one operation, so the reflow only occurs a single time.
+A better way would be to batch all the new items into one operation, so the reflow only occurs once.

 **Example 3:** Batch insert nodes using [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment):